nyh3/tp/docs/team/heart-of-n1.md

 #### What it does:

-Changed the inputs calling the function from using dashes `-` to using `/`, which fits more smoothly with the rest of the codes.
-In addition, users are now required to have a `e/` in front of the function calls to distinguish said functions with the other features such as GPA and Timetalbe calculations.
+Refactored function inputs from using - to / for consistency.
+Added e/ prefix to function calls for distinction from GPA and Timetable calculations.

 **3. J-unit Tests for Adding Expenditures**